 On December 1, the tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 Two members of each tank crew had to remain with the tank at all times and received their meals from food trucks.
 The morning of December 8, 1941, the soldiers were informed of the Japanese attack on Pearl Harbor.
 They were then ordered to take their tanks to the perimeter of the airfield to guard against Japanese paratroopers.

 Around 12:45 in the afternoon, planes approached the airfield.
 At first, the tankers thought that they were American.
 It was only after bombs began exploding that they knew the planes were Japanese.
 Since their tanks had few weapons that could be used against planes, most of the tankers could only take cover and watch the battle.

-On April 10th, the Japanese arrived and ordered HQ personnel onto the road that ran in front of their bivouac.
+On April 10, the Japanese arrived and ordered the Provisonal Tank Group HQ personnel were ordered onto the road that ran in front of their bivouac.
 When the POWs were ordered to move, they found walking on the gravel trail difficult.
 When the trial ended, and the POWs were on the main road, the first thing the Japanese did was separate the officers from the enlisted men.